Find a Lender-Approved Local Conveyancer in Brecon

 Residential Landlord and Tenant Conveyancing solicitors in Brecon

-The list below is a non-comprehensive list of solicitors in Brecon with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The firms listed below are a non-comprehensive list of solicitors in Brecon with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Cbs Law, 4b Lion Yard, Brecon, Powys, LD3 7BA